 •In the case of XBRL, you can select the structure views that MapForce should display: the Presentation and definition linkbases view, the Table Linkbase view, or the All concepts view.

-The examples below illustrate mapping designs that use the same (Example 1) and different (Example 2) types of source and target structures.
+The examples below illustrate mapping designs that use the same (XML-to-XML mapping) and different (Database-to-XML mapping) types of source and target structures.
 Both mapping examples are simple in that only one data source and one data target are used.
 To find out about more advanced mappings, tasks and procedures, see Advanced Mapping Scenarios.

-When you work with databases in MapForce Professional or Enterprise editions, you can see any database column in the MapForce mapping area and map data to or from it by making visual connections.
-As with other Altova MissionKit products, when you set up a database connection from MapForce, you can flexibly choose a database driver and a connection type (ADO, ADO.NET, ODBC, or JDBC) depending on your existing infrastructure and data mapping needs.
-Additionally, you can visually build SQL queries, use stored procedures or query a database directly (support depends on the database type, edition and driver).
-An example of data transformation from a database into an XML file is given below:
+Professional and Enterprise editions allow you to use databases as mapping sources and targets.
+When you set up a database connection in MapForce, you can flexibly choose a database driver and a connection type (ADO, ADO.NET, ODBC, or JDBC) depending on your existing infrastructure and data mapping needs.
+Additionally, you can visually build SQL queries, use stored procedures, and query a database directly (support depends on the database type, edition and driver).
+The example below illustrates how database data is mapped to an XML file: